tor-jorgen/simpleinvoice-server/README.md

 | `_NAME1_`        | First name and lastname of the first person in the household |
 | `_PRODUCT1_`     | Name of the product in the first invoice line                |

+All spaces will be removed from the invoice name.

 ## Running locally

 All the components of the backend will run in Docker.
 This includes the database and the server.